Those Nervous Animals: Band reunion

 Having toured in Ireland for a number of years the group disbanded in 1988, but since 1993 they have performed together regularly on a part-time basis.

 Those Nervous Animals returned with a tour and a CD Single, Rocket Ship, in 1994, on Danceline Records.

 In 2002 Tom Dunne of Today FM put the song The Business Enterprise (My Friend John) on his Top 30 Irish Hits Volume 2 collection.
 Today FM listeners voted the song number 16 among the best Irish singles of all time.
 In 2003 Those Nervous Animals contributed a new track - Polar Bear - to the Simpatico album, in honour of the late Finn Corrigan, musician and sound engineer.
 The song Hyperspace was featured on the album Quare Groove Vol.1 released in 2018 by All City Records.

 The band released their first full-length album, The Mission Sessions, on March 26, 2021.
-It included a 50/50 mix of remasters of older material and material recorded in the 2020 Covid-19 lockdown.
+It included a 50-50 mix of remasters of older material and material recorded in the 2020 COVID-19 lockdowns.

+In an interview with Pádraig Meehan in late 2020, Bill Whelan noted that despite the intervening decades in which the band had taken a hiatus, "Those Nervous Animals... still feels alive to me as a concept, as a uniting flag over a particular kind of creativity".